psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 In the above command, we specify the **absolute path** to the home directory, indicated by the leading slash.
-The leading `/` tells the computer to follow the path from the root of the file system.
+The leading `/` tells the computer to follow the path from the root of the filesystem.
 To understand the idea of an absolute path better, let's now try to change our working directory back to the `this_weeks_canteen_menus` directory.